procrypt/kompose-example/Kubernetes.md

 `$ kubectl create -f <path/to/artifacts>`

-Parse a configuration file and create one or more Kubernetes objects based on the file contents.
+It will parse a configuration file and create one or more Kubernetes objects based on the file contents.

 ```bash
 deployment "frontend" created